LuegM/LuegM/content/myapps.md

 **Favorites**: Keep your cherished wines and wineries in one place by adding them to your favorites.{{< line_break >}}
 **Shop & Reorder**: With an integrated cart system, ordering wines is just a tap away.
 Can’t remember how you felt about a particular wine?
 Simply revisit your notes and reorder with confidence.

-> it's a journey into the world of wines, making every sip and note count.
+> It's a journey into the world of wines, making every sip and note count.
 As creators, we took pride in bridging the gap between traditional wine tasting and the digital realm.

 ![](/VINOTES.png)